 - Objects can now be hidden to edit areas behind them by tapping R1.

-- You can now group select individual objects by holding R2 when selecting them using the popit cursor.
+- The player can now group select individual objects by holding R2 when selecting them using the popit cursor.
 This is similar to PC Ctrl-Clicking.

 - There's an option where objects can be rotation snapped by any 5 degree increment up to 90, for those precise rotations.

-- Popit navigation improvements like a full screen option, sort by color option, collapsible categories, the ability to create custom categories you can use for sorting, and a new section showing all the pop-it items used the level for easy access to already used stickers or objects.
+- Popit navigation improvements like a full screen option, sort by color option, collapsible categories, the ability to create custom categories the player can use for sorting, and a new section showing all the pop-it items used the level for easy access to already used stickers or objects.

 - Joystick Rotator - Attach the analog stick of a Controlinator to this, to create 1:1 analog rotation.